eonu/feud/README.md

-The above function is written in idiomatic Python, adhering to language standards and using basic core language features such as type hints and docstrings to declare all of the relevant information about the CLI, but relying on Feud to carry out the heavy lifting of converting these language elements into a fully-fledged CLI.
+The above function is written in idiomatic Python, adhering to language standards and using basic core language features such as type hints and docstrings to declare the relevant information about the CLI, but relying on Feud to carry out the heavy lifting of converting these language elements into a fully-fledged CLI.

 #### Grouping commands